-This is a plain-English, statute-only overview of SB 721 (CA Health & Safety Code §§ 17973–17973.2).
-It highlights what real estate professionals usually care about: who it applies to, what gets inspected, deadlines, what the report must say, and what must be delivered to a buyer.
+A plain-English, statute-only overview of SB 721 (CA Health & Safety Code §§ 17973–17973.2).
+Covers who it applies to, what gets inspected, deadlines, what the report must say, and what must be delivered to a buyer.

 If you're representing a buyer or seller of a 3+ unit multifamily building in California, SB 721 requires periodic inspections of certain balconies/decks/walkways/stairs that are elevated and include load-bearing components.
 These inspections produce reports that may need to be delivered to a buyer at sale (per statute).